athiede13/free_speech/README.md

 # free_speech

-Code used for **Thiede et al. Atypical brain-to-brain synchronization during listening to continuous natural speech in dyslexia, submitted.** Most of the code makes use of the [MNE Python](https://github.com/mne-tools/mne-python) software package.
+Code used for **Thiede et al. Atypical brain-to-brain synchronization during listening to continuous natural speech in dyslexia, under review.** Most of the code makes use of the [MNE Python](https://github.com/mne-tools/mne-python) software package.

 DOI for the code: https://doi.org/10.5281/zenodo.3248697